 There is also a powerful connection between your gut and your brain (which is why our gut is now referred to as our ‘second brain’), therefore many symptoms that we experience in menopause, such as foggy brain, depression, anxiety, insomnia and mood swings are now also being linked to the health of your gut micro-biome.

-With menopause heralding in the transition towards our ageing, this is a critical time of life to sleep all night, restore health to our body and for those of you who need to lose weight, this will also have a positive impact on your gut health, anxiety levels and daily energy too.
+With menopause heralding in the transition towards our post-menopause years, midlife is a critical time of life to sleep all night, restore health and for those of you who need to lose weight, this will also have a positive impact on your gut health, anxiety levels and daily energy too.

-• Sleep All Night – as I keep saying to women, if you aren’t sleeping, then you aren’t healing and your heart rate stays higher during the day.
+Sleep All Night – as I keep saying to women, if you aren’t sleeping, then you aren’t healing and your heart rate stays higher during the day.
+You may also be putting on weight and I go into why this is, in the Transform Me weight loss programme.
 This alone makes you feel more anxious because your nervous system stays ‘wired’ all day long and in turn this stimulates your gut which is serviced by the same nerves as your heart.
 As I’ve often mentioned before, our gut is also on a 24 hour circadian rhythm as are all of our major organs, so we need to improve our sleep in order to improve our gut.

-• Allow your gut to empty fully and heal overnight –
+Allow your gut to heal overnight through the timing of your evening meal –

-I encourage women as much as possible to allow their digestive system to rest for 12 hours overnight.
-This means that the timing of food and fluid is important.
-If we can avoid food for around 12 hours overnight (this changes obviously for shift-workers) then our digestive system gets the chance to actually digest and absorb the food that we eat during the day.
+I encourage women as much as possible to allow their digestive system to rest for 12-13 hours overnight.
+This means that the timing of food and fluid in the evening is important.
+If we can avoid food for around 12 hours overnight (this changes obviously for shift-workers, such as Christine, who is a nurse), then our digestive system gets the chance to actually digest and absorb the food that we eat during the day.

 References: